rigoneri/syte/README.md

 There are a few steps in order to get Syte configured, but don't worry they are pretty easy.

+`Note` I recommend you branching your fork and not checking in senstive settings to github.

 ### Base content changes

 There are a few things that are defaulted to have my information so you have the initial structure of the site.